Chalarangelo/30-seconds-of-code/content/snippets/git/s/github-co-authors.md

 ---
-title: "Tip: How to add multiple authors to a commit"
+title: How to add multiple authors to a commit
 shortTitle: Add multiple authors to a commit
 type: tip
 language: git